Great Drought-Tolerant Front Yards

 • FEATURE PLANTS

-The color contrast of this sharp royal blue, brick red and white stucco house with lavender sages and golden kangaroo paws is HARD to beat.
-The other vibrant pops of color from the fall colors of crepe myrtle and lion's tale bring home the swan song.
-I happened to snap a pic of this yard 2 years ago before it reached maturity and I can tell you, it looked pretty good then too.
+The sharp color contrast of this navy blue, brick red and white stucco house pairs perfect with bright purple sages and golden kangaroo paws.
+Other vibrant pops of color from fall foliage'd crepe myrtle and bright orange lion's tail bring home the swan song.
+I snapped a pic of this yard 2 years ago before it reached maturity and I can tell you, it looked pretty good then too.

 DESIGN IDEAS

-• Add a clean low privacy wall for a backdrop to your brightly colored plants (just a head’s up many neighborhoods require a 3-foot setback and wall to be no higher than 3 feet)
+• Add a clean low privacy-wall for a backdrop to brightly colored plants (head’s up: many suburban areas require a 3-foot setback and a wall height of 3 feet or less)

 • FEATURE PLANTS